The Debt Reduction Grant Program

 How much is a Debt Reduction Grant?

 The Debt Reduction Grant is calculated based on the money an individual borrows each year from the PEI Student Loan Program.
-Generally, PEI student have two funding sources, the Canada Student Loan (CSL), which is federal funding administered by the National Student Loan Centre and the Provincial Student Loan (PSL), which is provincial funding administered by Edulinx.
+Generally, PEI student loans have two funding sources, the Canada Student Loan (CSL), which is federal funding administered by the National Student Loan Centre and the Provincial Student Loan (PSL), which is provincial funding administered by Edulinx.
 The Debt Reduction Grant is only applied to an applicant’s PSL, the provincially funded part of your PEI Student loan.

 Prior to Aug.
 1, 2018 - $2,000 per year